thesquaredev/website-staging/src/pages/solutions/pharmacovigilance/5-contact-form.md

 # template*: The page template to use, leave it "default" if not sure
 # component*: The React component to use (here is "component")
 # heading: The title of the section
+# icon: The icon to use before the section heading
 # description: The subtitle of the section
 # showAddress*: If set to "true" will show a column on the right with address and email information
 # formTitle: The title above the form